-Official e-mail communications are intended only to meet the academic and administrative needs of the college community.
-The college uses e-mail as the official means of communication with faculty, staff, and students.
-E-mail communication may include policy announcements, schedule changes, emergency notifications, financial aid and billing data, college deadlines, important campus news, events and updates, and other information of a critical or timely nature.
-Students may not opt out from receiving a college e-mail account or e-mail communications the college and shall be used for legitimate instructional, administrative, research, public service and other approved purposes
+Official e-mail communication is intended only to meet the academic and administrative needs of the College community.
+The College uses e-mail as the official means of communication with faculty, staff, and students.
+E-mail communication may include policy announcements, schedule changes, emergency notifications, financial aid, and billing data, college deadlines, important campus news, events and updates, and other information of a critical or timely nature.
+Faculty, staff, and students may not opt-out from receiving a College e-mail account or e-mail communications